Preparing for a BGE Visit

 BGE recommends customers take the following steps to ensure their safety against impostors:

-- For your convenience and safety, BGE will bill you for all repair work and not ask for payment at the time of service.
+- For your safety, BGE bills you for all work and will not ask for payment in person.

 - Report suspicious activity to the police.
 Customers who encounter suspected utility impostors are urged to immediately notify the police.

 Please remember to share these safety tips with elderly family members, children and friends.

 In recent months, BGE has seen an increase in customers contacted over the phone as part of a scam.
 The callers claim to represent BGE and tell customers their service is scheduled to be terminated and that they should make a payment by purchasing a “Green Dot” Visa credit card.
 The customers are then directed to call another phone number where information is obtained from the credit card.
 This is a scam and the funds are not being used for a BGE bill.
 To avoid this specific scam, customers can ask for the name on the account, the address and the exact past-due balance.
 If the caller cannot provide that information, customers should not provide any payment or information.

 BGE offers customers safe, convenient ways to make payments including calling the BGE customer contact center at 800.685.0123, online at bge.com, by mail and at authorized America’s Cash Express and Global Express locations.
 For any questions about accepted BGE payment methods, payment options, or to verify the identification of any persons requesting customer information or entry into a home or business, contact BGE at 800.685.0123.